tskulbru/NBLoadableFromXibView/README.md

 ## Usage

+1. Create a subclass of NBLoadableFromXibView
+2. Create a XIB file and set it's owner to the subclass you just created
+3. Design the xib just as you want, drag outlets, the normal stuff.
+4. Either add the view via code, or through the storyboard.

+See the example project if you have any trouble.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Installation